Xinglab/rmats2sashimiplot/README.md

 ### Grouping

-By using this function, user can divide their samples into different groups.
-Our program will calculate average inclusion level, average read depth and average number of junction-spanning reads of each group and display them in sashimi plot.
+By using this function, user can divide their samples into different groups. rmats2sashimiplot calculates the average inclusion level, the average read depth and the average number of junction-spanning reads of each group and display them in sashimi plot.
 It's extremely helpful when you need to do comparisons between different groups of samples.